jorgecarleitao/pyglet-gui/docs/manager.rst

         The :class:`pyglet_gui.theme.theme.Theme` of this manager.
 A read-only property defined in the initialization.

-        One theme can be shared among ViewerManagers.
+        One theme can be shared among different ViewerManagers.

     .. attribute:: batch

         The Batch of the manager.
-A read-only property defined in the initialization.
+A read-only property defined on the initialization.

         If no batch is provided in initialization, this Manager defines its own batch and exposes a draw() method.